Plummer-Vinson SyndromeSymptoms, Doctors, Treatments, Advances & More

 If supplements do not help, the web of tissue can be widened during upper endoscopy.
 This will allow you to swallow food normally.

-John Levey is a Gastroenterologist in Chelmsford, Massachusetts.
+John Levey is an Internal Medicine provider practicing medicine in Chelmsford, Massachusetts.
 Dr. Levey is rated as an Elite provider by MediFind in the treatment of Plummer-Vinson Syndrome.
-His top areas of expertise are Plummer-Vinson Syndrome, Gastrointestinal Bleeding, Familial Adenomatous Polyposis, Endoscopy, and Colonoscopy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Plummer-Vinson Syndrome, Gastrointestinal Bleeding, Familial Adenomatous Polyposis, Endoscopy, and Colonoscopy.
+Dr. Levey is board certified in American Board Of Internal Medicine.

 People with this condition generally respond to treatment.